Canta: Geography

 The town is 103 km from Lima, about a three-hour bus ride, and is often visited by geography students from the Pontificia Universidad Catolica del Peru.
 The small town of Obrajillo is nearby.

+Climate

+Canta has a dry subtropical highland climate, characterized by the Köppen climate classification as a semi-arid climate (BSk).

+Canta experiences relatively stable temperatures throughout the year, with minor variations between months.
+The yearly average high temperature is 18.0°C (64.4°F), while the yearly average low temperature is 8.0°C (46.4°F).

+The total annual precipitation is 376.4 millimeters (14.82 inches).
+Canta receives the majority of its precipitation during the wet season, which typically spans from January to March.
+The months from May to September typically receive very little rainfall.

 History

 At some time in the 16th century, it was dominated by the Inca Pachacutec during his path to the north.
 The Spanish conquistadors found Canta in a prosperous locality.
 It was given like a parcel to don Nicolás de Ribera.
-During the campaign for the Independence from the Spanish crown, its people had given strong support to the cause of liberation.
-For that, in 1839 it was declared "heroic village".
+During the War of Independence from the Spanish Crown, the people of Canta gave strong support to the cause of liberation.